 This Website Privacy & Data Use Policy contains information regarding Neerlandia Co-op’s practices with respect to the collection, use, retention, storage and disclosure of Personal Information.

 The following defined terms are used within this Policy:

 “Co-op” means Neerlandia Co-operative Association Limited.

 “Personal Information” means information about an identifiable individual.
-This includes information such as an individual’s name, home address, telephone number, personal e-mail address, and personal Twitter or other social media address.
+This includes information such as an individual’s name, home address, telephone number, personal e-mail address, and personal social media address.
 Personal Information also includes demographic information such as an individual’s gender, age, nationality and other characteristics when that information could be combined with other Personal Information.
 Personal Information may also include information regarding an individual’s product interests, purchasing history and financial information.
 In some cases, information that appears to be anonymous may be Personal Information if it can be easily linked to an individual to create a profile about that person.
 An individual’s business address, title, and business telephone number are not Personal Information when used for business purposes.

 “Policy” means this Website Privacy & Data Use Policy.